yext/search-core/docs/answers-core.autocompleteresult.key.md

 ## Remarks

-This property is only defined for filter autocomplete requests.
+This property is only defined for filtersearch.